-A hard-copy printout of your application form and either a printed receipt for your audition fee (if you pre-paid via our website) or $35 cash or check payable to “SF Conservatory of Dance” (with your name noted on the memo line if the check is not in your name).
+A hard-copy printout of pages 1-2 ONLY of your application form stapled together with a recent headshot (no photo paper please); and, either a printed receipt for your audition fee (if you pre-paid via our website) or $35 cash or check payable to “SF Conservatory of Dance” (with your name noted on the memo line if the check is not in your name).

 When should I arrive at the audition location?

 Studio doors will open 30 minutes before the scheduled start time.
 We recommend arriving in time to stretch/warm-up before the audition, but we urge you to arrive at least fifteen minutes before start time to introduce yourself and check-in by submitting the materials described above.